CONTENTS

 from our trade and employment services down to our credential recognition area.

-retention.
-Is there any further evidence of difference to immigrants staying or
+there any further evidence of difference to immigrants staying or leaving with

-broadly to that.
-Obviously whenever we’re able to provide those supports to
+Obviously whenever we’re able to provide those supports to individuals who want

 We